nickurban/nickurban.com/_drafts/2014-03-01-the-four-dignities.md

   or elemental reality.
 </div>

-In the symbolism of Shambhala, four animals appear over and over again.
+In the symbolism of Shambhala, four animals appear over and over again:
+The Tiger, the Lion, the Garuda, and the Dragon.
 Each represents one of the "four dignities" or noble attributes of the warrior.
 The four dignities are one metaphor by which Trungpa identified the awake and uplifted experience that is cultiated through meditation.